 Passive radar jammers receive incoming radar signals, scramble them and send them back to the radar gun without amplification, blanking out police radar for about 12 to 15 seconds.
 That's the theory, anyhow.
 In practice, however, experts unanimously agree that passive radar jammers simply don't work.

 An active radar jammer continually scans for police radar; once it detects a signal, it returns a low-power, variable signal that effectively "blanks" the police radar.
 A good active radar jammer will jam the signal either totally or until you get very close to the source of the signal.
 That's the good news.
-The bad news is that jamming or attempting to jam a police radar gun is a federal felony punishable by fines of $10,000 or more and/or one year in jail.
+The bad news is that jamming or attempting to jam a police radar gun is a federal felony punishable by a $10,000 fine and/or one to two years in jail.